USA Motorcycles Brands

 Arch Motorcycle Logo

-Arch Motorcycle Company, LLC is one of the unique American motorcycle companies in the USA (Hawthorne, California).
-Its founders are the owner of an auto-moto workshop – Gard Hollinger and Hollywood star – Keanu Reeves.
+Arch Motorcycle Company, LLC is one of the unique American motorcycle companies in the United States (Hawthorne, California).
+Its founders are Gard Hollinger, an auto-motorcycle shop owner, and Hollywood star Keanu Reeves.
 The meeting of two geniuses in different fields took place in 2007.
-And only in 2011 did it bore fruit – the idea of creating its motorcycle brand called Arch Motorcycle Company, LLC was realized.
-Infecting Hollinger with his idea of creating his vision of a two-wheeled Porsche 911 Reeves, he offered to fund.
-The prototype of the Arch actor was inspired by his own Harley, which led to the release of the first KRGT-1 in 2014.
-In 2017, 3 more models were added to it.
+It wasn’t until 2011 that it bore fruit – the idea of creating its own motorcycle brand called Arch Motorcycle Company, LLC was realized.
+Infecting Hollinger with the idea of creating his vision of a two-wheeled Porsche 911, Reeves offered funding.
+The Arch actor was inspired by his own Harley to create a prototype, which led to the release of the first KRGT-1 in 2014.
+In 2017, 3 more models were added.

-Today this new “techno-cinema” brand can be easily recognized by its emblem, represented by the brand name and graphic icon.
-The latter is presented in a silhouette of a racer leaning to the side while cornering against the background of a gray arch and a highlighted stylized image of a Kickstarter.
-To the right of the sign, on a wide red plate, the left edge of which repeats the bends of the sign, the brand name – Arch is applied in white lower case.
-The height of the plate is aligned with the height of the sign.
-Under them, along the entire length, there is the phrase – Motorcycle Company, the second part of the company name.
+Today, this new “techno-film” brand is easily recognizable by its emblem, represented by the brand name and a graphic icon.
+The latter is represented as a silhouette of a racer leaning to the side while turning against a background of a gray arch and a highlighted stylized Kickstarter image.
+To the right of the sign, the name of the brand – Arch – is printed in white lowercase font on a wide red plate, the left edge of which repeats the curves of the sign.
+The height of the plate matches the height of the sign.
+Underneath, along its full length, is the phrase – Motorcycle Company, the second part of the company name.

 ATK